dimsumenjoyer/dimsumenjoyer/README.md

-## Hello, world!
+## About Me

-My name is Victor Van (Chinese name: 文及信，Vietnamese name: Văn Cấp Tín）。As of spring 2025, I am currently finishing up an associate's degree at Northern Essex Community College.
+My name is Victor Van (Chinese name: 文及信，Vietnamese name: Văn Cấp Tín）。I am an American-born and raised Sino-Vietnamese student currently finishing up an associate's degree at Northern Essex Community College.
 Starting fall 2025, I will attend Columbia University for a double major in Mathematics and Physics, and a minor in East Asian Studies.
+This summer, I will be apart of a research project at Merrimack College learning about differential geometry and tensor calculus with applications to general relativity.
+With this knowledge, we will either work on a project on gravitional lensing or Einstein manifolds.
+I'm looking towards learning proof-based mathematics.

+Transfering universities will be quite a transition for me.
+I am a social person, so feel free to say "hello" to me in-person.
+I am a FC Barcelona fan.
+I'd like to learn how to cook and I'd like to have a gym-partner.
+Recently, I've become more interested in anime - I've been watching Solo Leveling.
+I also have long COVID, so if you know any interesting research about this topic let me know.
 <!--
 **dimsumenjoyer/dimsumenjoyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.